ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 The motivation behind this kind of testing is to discover bugs, vulnerabilities and memory leaks in a software (device or a system) for exploitation or quality improvement.
 While fuzzing is primarily used to discover and fix bugs, it can potentially be used in denial of service (DoS) attacks if certain conditions are met.

 The main goal of fuzzing is to make the target system behave _unexpectedly_.
-Is there a state in the program that isn't handled properly or leads into unintended behavior?
+Is there a state in the program that isn't handled properly or leads to unintended behavior?

 From the security perspective, the goal is to find and analyze those unexpected behaviors for possible exploits and figure out how to fix them.
 The programs that are used to perform fuzz testing are commonly called "fuzzers".